RBMHTechnology/eventuate/src/sphinx/reference/event-sourcing.rst

 Event-sourced actors
 --------------------

-An introduction to event-sourced actors is already given in :ref:`architecture` and the :ref:`user-guide`.
-Applications use event-sourced actors for writing events to an event log and for maintaining state on the command side (C) of CQRS_ based applications.
+An introduction to event-sourced actors is already given in section :ref:`architecture` and the :ref:`user-guide`.
+Applications use event-sourced actors for writing events to an event log and for maintaining state on the command side (C) of a CQRS_ architecture.
 Event-sourced actors distinguish command processing from event processing.
-They must extend the EventsourcedActor_ trait and implement a command handler and an event handler.
+They must extend the EventsourcedActor_ trait and implement a :ref:`command-handler` and an :ref:`event-handler`.

 .. _command-handler: